 The Importance of IVF Cycle Documentation

 IVF involves a series of steps, starting with ovarian stimulation, followed by egg retrieval, embryo culture, embryo transfer and is finally confirmed by a pregnancy test after a period of two weeks.
 The entire procedure needs to be documented across these processes, with detailed medical information related to medication and diagnostic tests, along with ultrasound scans and photos being part of the documentation.

 Medical records need to be taken about each and every technical aspect such as the superovulation protocol and the timing of the HCG trigger shot.
 Also, the follicular growth has to be monitored through the cycle and documented in the form of ultrasound images to ensure that the HCG trigger is administered at the right point of time, with the maturity of the follicles.
 These images are also useful for evaluating the number and quality of the eggs for retrieval, something which is of key importance in case the IVF fails and subsequent attempts have to be made.

 The importance of IVF cycle documentation can be adjudged from the fact that it can make a great deal of difference in the success rate of subsequent attempts; most of the times, the patient would like to switch to some other clinic after the failure of first attempt and the specialist at the new clinic would need the previous reports and scans to learn all about the case history.
-A good IVF clinic would be proactive about providing the reports and documentation to the patients, or else the patient can rightfully claim the same from the clinic.
+A good IVF centre would be proactive about providing the reports and documentation to the patients, or else the patient can rightfully claim the same from the clinic.